Na2ki-BB/form_invoice_generator/README.md

 - View submission details
 - Download selected invoices as a ZIP file containing Excel files

+Admin pages are intended to be used after login.
+In a local environment, the app can be checked without configuring an external authentication service; for deployed environments, an external authentication service such as Amazon Cognito can be used.

 ## Order Form Flow

 ```text